MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Return Values
 * Result (boolean) - Returns `true` if there are no errors related to this command.

+### SetLogLevel

+Sets the log level of the robot.
+The log level specifies where to write different types of messages sent by the system.

+* `Debug`: `Debug` and `Info` messages are logged locally, on Misty's remote servers, and are pushed to WebSocket event listeners. `Warn` and `Error` messages are logged on Misty's remote servers and are pushed to WebSocket event listeners.
+* `Info`: `Info` messages are logged locally and on Misty's remote servers. `Debug` messages are logged locally, on Misty's remote servers, and are pushed to WebSocket event listeners. `Warn` and `Error` messages are logged only on Misty's remote servers.
+* `Warn`: `Warn` messages are logged locally and pushed to WebSocket listeners. `Debug` messages are logged locally, on Misty's remote servers, and pushed to WebSocket event listeners. `Warn` and `Error` messages are logged only on Misty's remote servers.
+* `Error`: `Error` messages are logged locally and on Misty's remote servers.
+All other message types are logged locally, on Misty's remote servers, and are pushed to WebSocket event listeners.

+Endpoint: POST &lt;robot-ip-address&gt;/api/logs/level

+Parameters:

+* LogLevel (string) - The level to set the log to.
+Accepts `Debug`, `Info`, `Warn`, or `Error`.

+Return Values

+* result (bool) - Returns `true` if no errors related to this command.

 ###  SetNetworkConnection
 Connects Misty to a specified WiFi source.